 Responsibilities

 Risk Management requires cross-functional teams to contribute their expertise to Risk Management activities within a program.
-The needs for a specific program help determine the lead responsible for Risk Management for a particular product.
+Needs for a specific program help determine the lead responsible for Risk Management for a particular product.
 The appropriate experience, training, certification, and education records are retained in accordance with SOP-003 Training and SOP-001 Document control.

 Macro Biologics has overall responsibility for the effective execution and oversight of the Risk Management process, including both internal and external organizations’ scope of work.